 Outdoor Ice Makers

-- Daily Capacity: If it’s only your family using the ice maker, models that produce 20 to 30 pounds of ice per day might be enough.
+- Daily Capacity: is it only your family using the ice maker?
+Models that produce 20 to 30 pounds of ice per day might be enough.
 If you’re planning parties, you might want to consider units that produce 50 or more pounds per day.

 - Cycle Length: Check out the unit specifications on the cycle time to produce fresh cubes.